-- Squeeze excess moisture out of the pumpkin by placing it in a kitchen towel and wringing and squeezing for a few minutes.
+Squeeze excess moisture out of the squash by placing it in a kitchen towel and wringing and squeezing for a few minutes.

 - In a medium bowl, combine the grated squash with egg, cheese, onions, cinnamon, mint and cornstarch.
 Season with salt and pepper.